filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 #### Decentralized Autonomous Organizations (DAOs)

-With smart contracts possible on the FVM, you can create [Decentralized Autonomous Organizations (DAOs)](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization), which are member-owned communities, constructed by rules encoded in a smart contract.
+With actors possible on the FVM, you can create [Decentralized Autonomous Organizations (DAOs)](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization), which are member-owned communities, constructed by rules encoded in an actor.

 You can use the FVM to program a DAO with the terms agreed upon by the people who started the DAO.
-Having the terms built into a smart contract makes the entire organization self-sustainable, in other words, _autonomous_.
+Having the terms built into an actor makes the entire organization self-sustainable, in other words, _autonomous_.
 For example, a program can hire people, onboard them, order equipment, pay employees, many of the things that people would normally do to keep a company running.

-When agreements and changes are made, you can encode them into a smart contract and implement them immediately.
+When agreements and changes are made, you can encode them into an actor and implement them immediately.
 You won't need to enforce them through a traditional top-down hierarchy, like a CEO or a board of directors.

 Some links of interest for DAO builders include: